 Scottsdale’s Pre-Treatment Program is mandated by the U.S. Environmental Agency to control commercial and industrial sources of pollution discharged into our sanitary sewer.
 One component of the overall Pre-Treatment Program is the FOG (Fats, Oil and Grease) Program which is necessary to control discharges from food service establishments.
 If these discharges are not closely controlled they can contribute to:

 - Sanitary Sewer Overflows (SSOs)

-- Increased cost for repair, maintenance and replacement of sewer lines and treatment plants
+- Increased cost for the repair, maintenance and replacement of sewer lines and equipment at treatment plants

 Odor complaints are usually a result of hydrogen sulfide gas that is generated in grease interceptors (grease traps) and sewer systems.
 Unpleasant odors can create public relations challenges for your business and Scottsdale - affecting customers, neighbors and citizens.

 Hydrogen sulfide gas can also create problems in the city’s sewer system, resulting in costly repairs, maintenance or complete replacement.